 Applicants will be required to:

-• carry out a 15 minute teaching and learning activity with a small group of children
+- Carry out a teaching and learning activity with a small group of children

-• undertake a short written task reflecting on this teaching activity
+- Undertake a short written task reflecting on the teaching activity

 How school placements work

-During the Spring Term, all trainees are given the opportunity to experience an alternate phase in a different school, after which they return to their home school for the remainder of the programme.
+Each trainee is carefully matched to a ‘home school' during their training year.
+The trainees will be placed in either EYFS or Key Stage 1.
+In the Spring Term, all trainees are given the opportunity to experience a placement with an alternate age phase in a different school, after which the trainees return to their 'home school' for the remainder of the programme.

-• GCSEs/O levels, or equivalent, grade 4/C or above in English, Mathematics and at least one Science
+- GCSEs or equivalent, grade C/4 or above in English Language, Maths and Science

-o Work on own initiative and manage workload.
+- Work on own initiative and manage workload

-o Work co-operatively and effectively with people from our diverse society.
+- Work cooperatively and effectively with people from a diverse society

 A full career history accounting for any gaps in employment will be required if you are invited to interview and references will be followed up for safeguarding purposes.

-Successful applicants must be willing to undergo an enhanced disclosure and Barring Service check (formally criminal records bureau check).
+Successful applicants must be willing to undergo an enhanced disclosure and Barring Service check.